Our Services

 Combining ashwagandha with lifestyle and professional support often yields the best anxiety relief:

 Always loop your doctor into any new supplement plan.
-If you're experiencing symptoms that concern you or want to better understand what you're dealing with before your appointment, consider using a Medically Approved AI Symptom Checker to help identify whether your symptoms align with anxiety, other medical concerns, or require urgent care—it's free, confidential, and available 24/7 to give you clarity when you need it most.
+If you're experiencing symptoms that concern you or want to better understand what you're dealing with before your appointment, you can use a Free AI Symptom Checker to get personalized insights in minutes—it's designed to help you identify whether your symptoms align with anxiety, other medical concerns, or require urgent care, all from the comfort of home.

 "Doctor, I'm interested in using ashwagandha for my anxiety.
 I've read that 300–500 mg of a 5% withanolide extract daily can be effective.
 Based on my current medications (list them) and my thyroid history, what starting dose would you recommend?
 What should I watch for in terms of benefits and side effects, and when should we reassess?"